Marex (company)

-Marex is a UK-based diversified global financial services platform, connecting clients to global energy, metals, agricultural and financial markets.
-Across its businesses, Marex provides high value add services in Market Making, Execution and Clearing, Hedging and Investment Solutions, Price Discovery and Data & Advisory.
+Marex Group plc is a financial services company.
 The company's clients are predominantly commodity producers and consumers, banks, hedge funds, asset managers, broking houses, commodity trading advisors and professional traders.

-Marex currently has over 1,100 employees and 22 offices across Europe, USA and APAC.
+Marex currently has over 2,300 employees and over 40 offices across Europe, USA and APAC.

 History

 Marex Financial started in 2005 as an independent derivatives and forex broker providing trading in commodities, financial futures, options and foreign exchange, established by the Marathon Special Opportunity Master Fund Limited which is managed by Marathon Asset Management after its former parent REFCo collapsed in 2005.

 In February 2010, hedge fund JRJ Group took a 74% stake and executive control appointing a number of former Lehman Brothers bankers to its board to help expand business.

 In May 2011, Marex Financial completed its acquisition of Spectron Group, a broker of wholesale energy and other commodity products when the company was renamed Marex Spectron International Limited.
 On April 1, 2021, the company changed its name to Marex.